 The first job is sidewalk management and road snow plowing.
 These services keep your outdoor surfaces clear of snow by removing build-up that may occur overnight or during the day.

-Unplowed roads and parking lots present a risk of cars sliding and hitting one another, and may cause injuries to pedestrians.
-With the right snow plow, however, a snow removal professional can make light work of the snow on the ground and will move on to provide snow hauling services and lay salt or sand to provide additional grip.
+Unplowed roads and parking lots present a risk of cars sliding and hitting one another and may cause injuries to pedestrians.
+With the right snow plow, however, a snow removal professional can make light work of the snow on the ground and can provide snow hauling services and lay salt or sand to provide additional grip.

 A commercial snow plow service should also offer snow removal or snow hauling services.
 This is the second step in clearing snow from your property, removing the snow piles that are created when plowing snow.

-If there is nowhere on your property to safely store a snow pile, or if there is simply too much snow, a snow removal company will be able to haul and remove that snow away from your property entirely.
+If there's nowhere on your property to safely store a snow pile, or if there's simply too much snow, a snow removal company will be able to haul and remove that snow away from your property entirely.
 This is a great way to avoid the build-up of ice that forms from the meltwater that snow piles often produce.

-A good contractor will always be monitoring the weather and will therefore know when to take pre-emptive action, and when to arrive at your property to clear a sudden build-up of snow.
+A good contractor will always monitor the weather and knows when to take pre-emptive action, and when to arrive at your property to clear a sudden build-up of snow.

 Emergencies can happen at any time of day, and sudden winter storms can significantly harm your business in terms of foot traffic or accidents if your property is not quickly cleared by a snow shoveling service.

 Snow and ice management is just as important as snow removal.
-Maybe even more important.
+In fact, they might be even more important.

-This process involves using de-icing solutions, ranging from various liquid de-icers to traditional salt, which lower the freezing point of water and prevent snow and ice build-up on your outdoor surfaces.
+This process involves using de-icing solutions, ranging from various liquid de-icers to traditional salt, which lowers the freezing point of water and prevents snow and ice build-up on your outdoor surfaces.

-Parking lot snow removal is particularly important as it dictates how many people can enter your store or access your services, but it also indicates your level of commitment to the local community.
-People will remember your business if you truly take the time to keep customers safe.
+Parking lot snow removal is particularly important as it dictates how many people can enter your store or access your services.
+However, it also indicates your level of commitment to the local community.
+Your business will be more memorable if you truly take the time to keep customers safe.

 Any good contractor will be able to handle your entire parking lot, whether it's large or small, and ensure that snow piles are left in perfectly safe places or the snow is removed entirely to prevent accidents.